 The term dates from ancient times, and is related to the Latin word for lead, "plumbum".

+In contrast, additional services may be performed by a plumber-Tile Fitter.This type of specialist will be able to put tile in the kitchen and the bathroom and paint the walls in these rooms.
 It will now also replacing defective cams and seals, and set the most appropriate water pressure and adjusts the stream of water flying to the needs of the household.

 As a result, the entire network plumbing and home heating will be able to work without complaint.

-Water systems of ancient times relied on gravity for the supply of water, using pipes or channels usually made of clay, lead, bamboo, wood, or stone.
+Water systems of ancient times relied on gravity for the supply of water, using pipes or channels usually made of clay, lead, bamboo, wood, or stone..

 Hollowed wooden logs wrapped in steel banding were used for plumbing pipes, particularly water mains.Logs were used for water distribution in England close to 500 years ago.
 US cities began using hollowed logs in the late 1700s through the 1800s.8 Today, most plumbing supply pipe is made out of steel, copper, and plastic; most waste (also known as "soil")11 out of steel, copper, plastic, and cast iron.11 The straight sections of plumbing systems are called "pipes" or "tubes".
 A pipe is typically formed via casting or welding, whereas a tube is made through extrusion.
 Pipe normally has thicker walls and may be threaded or welded, while tubing is thinner-walled and requires special joining techniques such as brazing, compression fitting, crimping, or for plastics, solvent welding.
 These joining techniques are discussed in more detail in the piping and plumbing fittings article.Źródło: https://en.wikipedia.org/wiki/Plumbing#Materials